Yolo1105/publication_crawler/README.md

 - **Proxy Management:** The script dynamically manages proxies by scraping, validating, and rotating them to maintain uninterrupted access and avoid detection.
 - **User Agent Rotation:** Random user agents are generated for each request to mimic diverse browsing patterns.

+## Data Files

+### `results.csv`

+The `results.csv` file is used to store the search results crawled during a single run of the script.
+Each run of the scraper generates a new `results.csv` file with a date-based filename, such as `2024-05-23_results.csv`.

+### `crawling_results.csv`

+The `crawling_results.csv` file is used to accumulate all the data crawled so far.
+This file is continuously appended with new results from each run, providing a comprehensive record of all scraped data.

+### Log File

+A log file is generated for each run of the scraper, named with the current date (e.g., `2024-05-23.log`).
+This log file tracks real-time crawling results, including activities, errors, and proxy validation outcomes.
+It is useful for debugging and monitoring the scraping process.

 ## Ongoing Development

 The current version of the web scraper is tailored for specific search engines for publications.
 The following modules are available for use: